Aya Sofya Tombs

 Further on, at the eastern (apse) end of the gallery, an 11th-century mosaic depicts Christ Enthroned with Empress Zoe and Constantine IX Monomachos .

 To the right of Zoe and Constantine is a 12th-century mosaic depicting The Virgin Mary, Emperor John Comnenus II and Empress Eirene .
 The emperor, who was known as 'John the Good', is on the Virgin's left and the empress, who was known for her charitable works, is to her right.
 Their son Alexius, who died soon after the portrait was made, is depicted next to Eirene.

 Exiting the Building

-As you leave the outer narthex, be sure to look back to admire the 10th-century mosaic of Constantine the Great, the Virgin Mary and the Emperor Justinian on the lunette of the inner doorway.
+As you leave the inner narthex, be sure to look back to admire the 10th-century mosaic of Constantine the Great, the Virgin Mary and the Emperor Justinian on the lunette of the inner doorway.
 Constantine (right) is offering the Virgin, who holds the Christ Child, the city of İstanbul; Justinian (left) is offering her Aya Sofya.

 Just after you exit the building through the Beautiful Gate, a magnificent bronze gate dating from the 2nd century BC, there is a doorway on the left.
-This leads into a small courtyard that was once part of a 6th-century Baptistry.
-In the 17th century the Baptistry was converted into a tomb for Sultans Mustafa I and İbrahim I. The huge stone basin displayed in the courtyard is the original font.
+This leads into a small courtyard that was once part of a 6th-century baptistry.
+In the 17th century the baptistry was converted into a tomb for Sultans Mustafa I and İbrahim I. The huge stone basin displayed in the courtyard is the original font.

 On the opposite side of Aya Sofya Meydanı are the Baths of Lady Hürrem (Ayasofya Hürrem Sultan Hamamı), built between 1556 and 1557.
 Designed by Sinan, the hamam was commissioned by Süleyman the Magnificent in the name of his wife Hürrem Sultan, known to history as Roxelana.